-Collaboration will make Roden Crater — a creation of light and perception inside a dormant volcano — accessible to many, will add academic component
+Collaboration will make Roden Crater — a creation of light and perception inside a dormant volcano — accessible to many in the future, will add academic component

 One of the most important large-scale artworks in the world sits in the desert of northern Arizona, where artist James Turrell has spent decades shaping the landscape into an immersive observatory.

-His creation, Roden Crater, is a masterwork of light and perception inside a dormant volcano, now only seen by a few hundred people every year.
+His creation, Roden Crater, is a masterwork of light and perception inside a dormant volcano.

 ASU and the Skystone Foundation, a nonprofit that raises money and operates Roden Crater, are in the midst of a yearlong planning process, funded by an anonymous gift of $1.8 million, to determine the scope of the project and pilot academic programs.
 An online course is now being developed with Turrell, and four lab courses are under way this spring in which ASU students will visit the site.